The science behind our made-to-fade ink.

 5 Factors That Affect Your Fade.

 How well you take care of your Ephemeral will affect how it fades.
-Follow your custom aftercare plan to ensure that your tattoo heals properly and fades evenly.

 Safe, biocompatible & plant-based ingredients.